benjholla/SocialMediaToolkit/README.md

 # Social Media Toolkit
-I wrote this code and quite a few other utilities between 2011 and 2012 when I was working on my master's thesis, but since much of the code is now defuct I'm just saving the most interesting bits here for posterity.
+I wrote this code and quite a few other utilities between 2011 and 2012 when I was working on my master's thesis, but since much of the code is now defunct I'm just saving the most interesting bits here for posterity.

 ## Overview
 This repository contains a haphazard collection of code and utilities I wrote during my master's thesis.
 The two primary projects are the `Facebook Crawler` project which crawls Facebook (outside the restricted Facebook Graph API) and a set of graph utilities in the `Social Media Toolkit` utilities project for large scale graph isomomorpism/deanonymization on Neo4J graph databases.
 The deanonymization routines were based off of the following inspirational works.